yipoh/AesBench/data_release/README.md

 ```

 ### Submit results
+**NOTE** : ONLY UTF-8 encoded submit is acceptable.

-After evaluation, you will get 4 files `(.json)`(**NOTE that ONLY UTF-8 encoded is accepted**).
+After evaluation, you will get 4 files `(.json)`.
 Please submit them to us together with the name of your tested MLLM through one of the following :

 - Yipo Huang, `huangyipo@stu.xidian.edu.cn` (Primary)
 - Quan Yuan, `dylan.yuanquan@outlook.com`,